Analysis | Joe Manchin has seized a mantle of ‘moderate’ that doesn’t always fit

 The problem is that there are a lot of non-progressive Democrats.
 The party isn’t like the GOP; it’s as much a mix ideologically as it is racially.
 Gallup’s polling has shown an increase in the density of self-identified liberals within the Democratic Party over time, but only about half of Democrats use that term to describe themselves.
-One-in-8 describe themselves as conservative!
+One in 8 describe themselves as conservative!
 In the Republican Party, by contrast, about three-quarters identify as conservative and only 4 percent as liberal.

 Call someone a RINO and you’re saying they’re not conservative enough.
 Call someone a DINO and you’re saying … what?
 Ergo: PINO, clunkier but actually getting the point across.